 - Problems are never eliminated in one’s life, solving one, exchanges/upgrades it to a better problem.

-- Traditional measurement of self-esteem is how positively people felt about themselves.
+- The traditional measurement of self-esteem is how positively people felt about themselves.
 A better measurement would be how they felt about their negative aspects.

 - While thinking that “you are special” is an entitlement.
 The opposite thinking of “I am miserable and everyone else is awesome” is an entitlement as well.
 The latter is more prevalent in the contemporary western world.